 - The "Star Wars" missile defense system was originally called that in mockery of its implausibility.

 - As noted on the People's Republic of Tyranny page, a number of left-leaning localities have been given derisive nicknames of this type, but have ended up wearing them proudly - probably because, technically speaking, the nicknames are so inaccurate that the only possible way one can utter them is with irony.

-- The Rats of Tobruk, the Allied defenders of the besieged WW 2 garrison who proudly took their name from Nazi propaganda.
+- The Rats of Tobruk, the Allied defenders of the besieged World War II garrison who proudly took their name from Nazi propaganda.
 Likewise the Scrap Iron Flotilla that supplied them.
 Rats are intelligent, resourceful and endlessly hardy animals that will take a place over and never be removed.
 It was fate.

 - The Impressionists got their name from a satirical journalist, who derived it from Monet's Impression, Sunrise.

 - Louis Vauxcelles, a turn-of-the-20th-century French art critic, had one of the worst track records for insults in history.
 In 1905, upon seeing an exhibit of the works of Matisse's circle next to a statue of Donatello, he declared that it was "Donatello chez les fauves" ("Donatello amidst the wild beasts").
 The circle eventually became known as "les fauves", and their movement "Fauvism".
 Three years later, he described the experimental works of Picasso and Braque as "bizarreries cubiques".
 Today, we call their movement cubism.

 - In The American Civil War, Northerners took to calling Southerners "Johnny Reb" and Southerners took to calling Northerners "Billy Yank".
 They took to calling themselves that in jest.